raazankeet/EaseMySearch/README.md

 ## Features

-- Fast and efficient search functionality based on common names and tags.
+- Fast and efficient search functionality based on common names and tags or everything.
-- Interactive table interface for seamless file browsing and exploration.
+- Interactive table interface for seamless exploration.
-- Double-click on folder names to copy associated tags to the clipboard for easy folder opening.
+- Double-click on folder names to copy to the clipboard for easy folder opening.
 - Responsive design for optimal usability across devices.
 - Customize and manage tags for enhanced organization and search capabilities.

 ## Installation

-1. Clone the repository: git clone https://github.com/raazankeet/EaseMySearch.git
+~~1.
+Clone the repository: git clone https://github.com/raazankeet/EaseMySearch.git~~

-2. Open the EaseMySearch.html file in your web browser.
+~~2.
+Open the EaseMySearch.html file in your web browser.~~

+The code is hosted now and can be accessed globally, [EaseMySearch](https://raazankeet.github.io/EaseMySearch)

 ## Usage